withastro/docs/TRANSLATING.md

 ### Code Samples

-We have lots of code samples throughout our docs, and although we **recommend translating comments**, as they give a contextual clue of what's happening in the code, each language is **free to decide** if they want or not to translate titles, variables, string values, function names, etc.
+We have lots of code samples throughout our docs, and although we **recommend translating comments**, as they give a contextual clue of what's happening in the code, each language is **free to decide** whether or not they want to translate titles, variables, string values, function names, etc.

 Be aware that if code samples are being translated, you may need to update some of the code sample's highlighted lines.
 Read the [Code Samples section](https://github.com/withastro/docs/blob/main/WRITING.md#code-samples) in our Writing Guide to know more about our syntax.